nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 |-----------|----------------|------------|--------------|-----------------|-------------------|
 |200|information|informational|RESOURCE_DELETED|Resource removed | Spine message UUID |Successfully removed resource DocumentReference: [url]|

-{% include note.html content="Upon either successful creation or deletion of a pointer the NRLS Service returns in the reponse payload an OperationOutcome resource with the OperationOutcome.issue.details.text element populated with a Spine internal message UUID.
+{% include note.html content="Upon successful deletion of a pointer the NRLS Service returns in the reponse payload an OperationOutcome resource with the OperationOutcome.issue.details.text element populated with a Spine internal message UUID.
 This UUID is used to identify the client's Delete or Create transaction within Spine.
 A client system SHOULD reference the UUID in any calls raised with the Deployment Issues Resolution Team.
 The UUID will be used to retrieve log entries that relate to a specific client transaction." %}

 Failure: